AdithyaVenkateshMohan/ContinousControl-Reacher/Cont-Control/ProjectUdacity/README.md

 ### Instructions

-Follow the instructions in  `Continuous_Control.ipynb` to get started with training the agent!
+Follow the instructions in  `Cont_Control_final.ipynb` to get started with training the agent!

 The project excution and methodlogy are described in detail in <a href="Report.md">Report</a> which is attached in the repo.